evgeny17387new/Drone/README.md

 This repository contains code and resources for a drone manual project.
 The code is based on:
-Carbon Aeronautics - Build and program this Arduino drone
+Carbon Aeronautics - Build and program your own Arduino drone
 https://www.youtube.com/watch?v=QvRxxjaLjxg&list=PLeuMA6tJBPKsAfRfFuGrEljpBow5hPVD4